mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### License Manage CLI v0.8.0

-* We have introduced a new feature in the PLCL CLI that enables users to upgrade their old PCLM server versions to the latest available version.
+* We have introduced a new feature in the PLCM CLI that enables users to upgrade their old PCLM server versions to the latest available version.

 #### Portal Enhancements